 - The bar magnet in Fig.19.6 moves to the right.
-What is the sense of the induced current in the stationary loop A?
-In loop B? - A cross-section of an ideal solenoid is shown in Fig. 19.7.
-The magnitude of a uniform magnetic field is increasing inside the solenoid and $\mathbf{B} = 0$ outside the solenoid.
-In which conducting loops is there an induced current?
-What is the sense toward the ring.
+What is the sense of the 1. induced current in the stationary loop A?
+In loop B? - 2.
+A cross-section of an ideal solenoid is shown in Fig.19.7.
+The magnitude of a uniform magnetic field is increasing inside the solenoid and $\mathbf{B} = 0$ outside the solenoid. which conducting loops is there an induced current?
+What is the sense of the current in each case? - 3.
+A bar magnet, with its axis aligned along the axis of a copper ring, is moved along its length toward the ring.
 Is there an induced current in the ring?
 Is there an induced electric field in the ring?
 Is there a magnetic force on the bar magnet?
-Explain.
+Explain. - 4.
+Why do we use laminated iron core in a transformer.